Reece Ritchie

 Reece Ritchie (born 23 July 1986) is an English actor.
-He is known for his film roles, such as Moha in 10,000 BC (2008), Bis in Prince of Persia: The Sands of Time (2010), and Iolaus in Hercules (2014).
+He is known for his film roles, such as Moha in 10,000 BC (2008), Ray Singh in The Lovely Bones (2009), Bis in Prince of Persia: The Sands of Time (2010), and Iolaus in Hercules (2014).
 He starred as Jay in the British drama television series White Heat (2012).
-He played Zed in American fantasy-adventure television series, The Outpost (2019–2021), and stars as Lt.
-Spencer Lane in the American sci-fi television series, The Ark (2023).
+He played Zed in the American fantasy-adventure television series The Outpost (2019–2021) and stars as Lt.
+Spencer Lane in the American sci-fi television series The Ark (2023).

 Early life

 Ritchie was born in Lowestoft, Suffolk, England.
 He has described himself as a "mix", as his father is from Durban, South Africa and his mother is English.
 His paternal grandparents left South Africa for England when his father was only a year old because of apartheid in South Africa.
 Ritchie is the middle of three children.
 His younger sister is singer-songwriter Ria Ritchie.
 He worked with the National Youth Theatre as a teenager, and furthered his acting education at the East 15 Acting School at the University of Essex in Loughton, Essex.